godotengine/godot-docs/classes/class_polygon2d.rst

 | *Getter* | get_polygon()      |
 +----------+--------------------+

 The polygon's list of vertices.
 The final point will be connected to the first.

-Note that this returns a copy of the :ref:`PoolVector2Array<class_PoolVector2Array>` rather than a reference.
+**Note:** This returns a copy of the :ref:`PoolVector2Array<class_PoolVector2Array>` rather than a reference.

 .. _class_Polygon2D_property_polygons: